Gravesend Grammar School for Girls - A levels

 Tell us about your career journey since you graduated…

 I did an MSc at Imperial College London and then joined a small start-up medical engineering company run out of the Runneymede Science Park for a couple of years.
 I then joined Frazer-Nash Consultancy to get a variety of engineering sector experience and ended up staying there for 11 years.
-Two years ago I moved to Amey where I work in a diverse team made up of data scientists, engineers and developers working on data-led optimisation of critical national infrastructure projects.
+I then moved to Amey where I worked in a diverse team made up of data scientists, engineers and developers working on data-led optimisation of critical national infrastructure projects.
 Over the years I became Chartered and am now a Fellow with the IMechE - I'm also a Visiting Professor back at Brunel through the Royal Academy of Engineering.
+I am now the Founder and CEO of my own business called STEMAZING which is a not-for-profit social enterprise focussed on diversity, inclusion and inspiration in STEM.

 What does a typical day at work involve for you?